Jackson Lee steps down as Judiciary subcommittee chairwoman

-WASHINGTON (AP) — Congresswoman Sheila Jackson Lee of Texas is stepping down from her position as leader of one of the House Judiciary Committee’s key subcommittees.
+WASHINGTON (AP) — Democratic Rep. Sheila Jackson Lee of Texas is stepping down from her position as leader of one of the House Judiciary Committee’s key subcommittees following a lawsuit from a former employee who says her sexual assault complaint was mishandled.

-The move comes after a lawsuit from a former employee who complained that her sexual assault complaint had been mishandled.
+House Judiciary Committee chairman Jerrold Nadler, D-N.Y., said it was Jackson Lee’s decision to step aside as chairwoman of the House Judiciary Crime Subcommittee.

-House Judiciary Committee chairman Jerrold Nadler of New York says Jackson Lee’s decision to step aside as chairwoman of the House Judiciary Crime Subcommittee was voluntary and “does not suggest any culpability.”
+Nadler said Jackson Lee’s decision “does not suggest any culpability” but “was to ensure the subcommittee’s important work continues.”

-Jackson Lee is also chairwoman of the Congressional Black Caucus Foundation, the fundraising arm of the Congressional Black Caucus.
+Jackson Lee, who has served in Congress since 1995, is also chairwoman of the Congressional Black Caucus Foundation, the fundraising arm of the Congressional Black Caucus.
+Calls to Jackson Lee’s office and to the foundation were not immediately returned.

 Most Read Nation & World Stories